enasequence/read_docs/submit/sequence.rst

 As all sequences in ENA are submitted as 'analyses', for each sequence submission, Webin will report a unique accession number that starts with ERZ.
 This accession number is for internal processing only and will not be visible in the browser.
-As a result, you will recieve additional post-processing accession numbers for your sequences via email.
+As a result, you will receive additional post-processing accession numbers for your sequences via email.

 Always make a note of any accessions you receive as these are the unique identifiers for each of